C.S. Lewis Oxford Tour Route

 46 Quarry Road

-The Kilns is in the parish of Headington Quarry and Lewis attends Holy Trinity Church there with his brother Warren.
-The brothers always sit in the same pew, next to the column of St. George.
-Lewis is buried with his brother Warren in the cemetery of Holy Trinity Church.
+The Kilns is in the parish of Headington Quarry, and C.S.
+Lewis attends Holy Trinity Church there with his brother Warren.
+The brothers are buried in the cemetery of Holy Trinity Church.

 Windmill Road